 Example 2: Common traffic flows do not provide more than 75% of revenues on both services.

 3. In this example, the two services again serve a set of common traffic flows, A – B, A – D and B – D. However, in this instance, traffic flow A – C is much more important in the overall route economics of service 1, contributing half of total revenue, and this means that common traffic flows only provide 33% of revenue for this service.
-HS1 Ltd would therefore assess that services 1 and 2 are not similar as they are focusing on different markets and so a similar discount scheme will not be applied to service 2, regardless of whether it satisfies the other two criteria of Test 1.
+LSPH Ltd would therefore assess that services 1 and 2 are not similar as they are focusing on different markets and so a similar discount scheme will not be applied to service 2, regardless of whether it satisfies the other two criteria of Test 1.